MrSkinny/sup-template/README.md

 #### `/messages`

 Endpoint representing all messages in Sup.
+Returns only messages where authenticated user is either sender or recipient.

 ```
 GET /messages